OpenOmics/chrom-seek/docs/usage/run.md

 > **Reference genome.**
 > *type: string*
 >
 > This option defines the reference genome of the samples for alignment and annotation.
-There are prebuilt reference files for human and mouse data.
-Please select one of the following options: `hg19`, `hg38`, `mm10`.
+There are prebuilt reference files for human, mouse, and rhesus data.
+Please select one of the following options: `hg19`, `hg38`, `mm10`, `rheMac10`.
 >
 > ***Example:*** `--genome hg19`